boris2024-spec/HTML-Project/README.md

 HTML Projects – static demo pages and landing layouts created to practise semantic markup and responsive design.

-JavaScript Projects – small interactive apps (to-do list, tic-tac-toe, memory game, “Matrix” animation, calendar picker, etc.) written in plain Vanilla JS without frameworks.
+JavaScript Projects – small interactive apps (to-do list, tic-tac-toe, memory game, “Matrix” animation, calendar picker, etc.) written in plain JS without frameworks.

 The goal is to showcase proficiency with HTML 5, CSS 3, and pure JavaScript and to demonstrate the ability to deploy finished work on GitHub Pages.